ws-cd/ws-cd.github.io/docs/quick_start/flow.md

 Realization effect:
 - 1. Automatically obtain the `name` and `email` of the logged in user
 - 2. The logged-in user displays `name` in the welcome message: PromptAI-User
-- 3. Click the `Service` button below Fallback to submit a work order directly
+- 3. Click the `Service` button below Fallback to submit a ticket directly
-- 4. Submitting a work order does not ask for `email` repeatedly.
+- 4. Submitting a ticket does not ask for `email` repeatedly.
 After submission, the automatically filled `info@promptai.us` is displayed.

 <table>
   <tr>